hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 topology.

 Now you should do the same for the other four peers.
-Be mindful not to mix up which address goes which, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.
+Be mindful not to mix up which address goes where, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.

-This is messy, and error-prone, which is why the tutorial uses `docker-compose`.
-However, this brings you closer to the experience of actually maintaining a functional Iroha peer.

-## Files: deploy a minimal BFT network
+### Using Files

 Our first peer can run off of the original configuration file.
 What we should do is create three more similar files and move them to three different folders e.g. `peer1`, `peer2`.

 What you need to do is change the `TORII:P2P_ADDR`, `TORII:API_URL` `TORII:STATUS_URL` and the `PUBLIC_KEY` configuration options to align with their `docker-compose.yml` counterparts.

+Be mindful not to mix up which address goes which, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.

-Then in each of the new folders (`peer1`, `peer2` etc.) run:
+Then in each of the new folders (with the exception of `peer0`) run:

 ```bash
 iroha
 ```

-except for one.
-In the first folder `peer0` you should instead run
+In the first folder `peer0` you should run:

 ```bash
 iroha --submit-genesis
 ```

-We effectively asked this peer to `--submit` or `--submit-genesis` in the initial or _bootstrap_ network.
+We effectively asked this peer to `--submit` or `--submit-genesis` in the initial, or _bootstrap_, network.
 This means that in the initial network topology, this peer is the leader.

 ::: info Note